cloudfoundry/docs-dev-guide/manage/troubleshoot-app-health.html.md

 ### <a id='slow-start'></a>Slow Starting Java or Grails Apps ###

  It is not uncommon for a Java or Grails application to take a while to start.
 This, in conjunction with the current Java buildpack implementation, can pose a problem.
 The Java buildpack sets the Tomcat `bindOnInit` property to "false", which causes Tomcat to not listen for HTTP requests until the application is deployed.
 If your application takes a long to time to start, the DEA's health check may fail by checking application health before it will accept requests.
-To workaround is to fork the Java buildpack and change `bindOnInit` to "false".
+A workaround is to fork the Java buildpack and change `bindOnInit` to "false" in `resources/tomcat/conf/server.xml`, although this has the downside that the application may appear to be running (as far as Cloud Foundry is concerned) before it is ready to serve requests.

 ## <a id='node-apps'></a>Node Best Practices ##